Pepsi pull offensive Kendall Jenner ad after global outrage

-Pepsi has bowed to pressure and is “pulling” a controversial advert featuring Kendall Jenner at a protest.
+Pepsi has bowed to pressure and is “pulling” its controversial advert featuring Kendall Jenner at a protest.

 The video has been removed from YouTube and in a statement, the company said: "Pepsi was trying to project a global a message of unity, peace and understanding.